manu7691/Frontend-Task-YS/README.md

 5. Make "Add Product to Cart" increment the number in "Go to checkout".
 That number should not lose its value after page refresh

+* Value of the cart loaded/stored on LocalStorage considering there is not backend built to update values via AJAX POST

 6. Prepare a responsive checkout according to the design file found in the app root `acme-checkout.pdf`.
 It should show the same amount of products you have in header.
 Hint: HTML for that page is in `src/AppBundle/Resources/views/Checkout/cart.html.twig`